 What is Ethiopia's emergency number?

-If you find yourself in Ethiopia and need assistance fast, the primary Ethiopia emergency number is 911.
+If you find yourself in Ethiopia and need assistance fast, the primary emergency number is 911.
 This number connects you to all the big emergency services, like the police, fire help, and medical assistance.
-But if you need an ambulance on its own, the ambulance number in Ethiopia is 907.
-These numbers are key to have, more so for those who travel and might not know who to call in an emergency.
+Ethiopia also has different emergency numbers depending on what type of help you need.

 When you face a medical crisis, dialing 907 will put you right through to ambulance services for immediate medical attention.
 If you see a fire or need police to step in, calling 911 is the quickest way to reach authorities.
 These Ethiopian emergency call numbers ensure that help is available quickly, whether you’re dealing with a road accident, a medical emergency, or a security issue.

-By keeping these key numbers saved and easily accessible, you can travel with more confidence, knowing that help is available whenever needed.
-Always stay informed and prepared to handle any emergency while in Ethiopia.
+By keeping these key numbers saved and easily accessible, you can travel with more confidence, knowing that help is available whenever needed when traveling in Ethiopia.

 Related FAQs